pip-services/pip-services-docs/content/en/net/commons/run/parameters.md

 Important points

 - In general, this map may contain non-serializable values.
-- In contrast with other maps, its getters and setters support dot notation and are able to access properties in the entire object graph.
+- In contrast to other maps, its getters and setters support dot notation and are able to access properties in the entire object graph.
 - This class is often used to pass execution and notification arguments, and parameterize classes before execution.

 ### Constructors